symfony/symfony-docs/book/http_cache.rst

     a couple of common caching proxies.

 If one content corresponds to one URL, the ``PURGE`` model works well.
-You send a request to the cache proxy with the HTTP method ``PURGE`` instead of ``GET`` and make the cache proxy detect this and remove the data from the cache instead of going to Symfony to get a response.
+You send a request to the cache proxy with the HTTP method ``PURGE`` (using the word "PURGE" is a convention, technically this can be any string) instead of ``GET`` and make the cache proxy detect this and remove the data from the cache instead of going to Symfony to get a response.